oddmario/discord-rpc-proxy/README.md

 Forward the Discord RPC (rich presence) server of a computer that has the Discord client running to the external world.

 ## What's the use of this?
-- This is used in case you want to show a Discord rich presence of a machine that doesn't have Discord installed.
+- This is used in case you want to show a Discord rich presence through a machine that doesn't have Discord installed.
 The receiver will start a local Discord RPC server that your apps can communicate with.

 ## How to use
 1. Make sure you're logged in to your Discord account on the machine that has the Discord client installed.